-You start with 5 pounds or 10 pounds.
+You start with a 5-pound or 10-pound weight.

-Then 20 pounds, 30 pounds and gradually increase to build up your muscle strengths.
+Then 20 pounds, 30 pounds, gradually increase to build up your muscle strength.

-You don’t start with the 100 pound or a weight you cannot withstand at first.
+You don’t start with 100 pounds or a weight you cannot withstand at first.

-You also don’t want someone to be mean to you for not being able to lift 100 pound on the first day.
+You also don’t want someone to be mean to you for being unable to lift a 100-pound weight on the first day.

-As you lift heavier and heavier weights, you want encouragement and recognition along the way.
+As you train and lift heavier and heavier weights, you want encouragement and recognition along the way.

-Physical toughness is about diligently practicing, building up tolerance and increasing muscle strength to lift heavy weights.
+Physical toughness is about diligently practicing, building tolerance, and increasing muscle strength to lift heavy weights.

 How To Toughen Up A Child

-Here, we are not talking about weightlifting any more, but the principle still applies.
+We are not talking about weightlifting anymore, but it’s the same.

-You start with something small, something the child can handle.
+You start with something small, something the child can handle4.

 Then you gradually increase the level of difficulty.

-Over time, they struggle less, build up higher tolerance to adversities, get back up after failure and attain greater ability to solve problems even in harsh situations.
+Over time, they struggle less, build up a higher tolerance to adversities, get back up after failure, and attain a greater ability to solve problems even in harsh situations.

-being supportive when their children fail and cheer them on as they overcome one difficulty after another in life.
+- Being supportive when their children fail and cheering them on as they overcome one difficulty after another in life.

-Unfortunately, most parents do not toughen up a child this way.
+Unfortunately, most parents do not harden up a child in this way.

-When parents say tough love, they usually mean
+When authoritarian parents say tough love, they usually mean

-they will push a child into difficult situations whether the child is developmentally ready to handle it or not,
+- They will push a child into difficult situations, whether the child is developmentally ready to handle them or not,

-they are rude towards their child or don’t treat them with respect, and
+- They are rude towards their child or don’t treat them with respect.

-they believe being nurturing and supportive will make the child weak.
+- They believe being nurturing and supportive will create a weak child.

 There is no LOVE in that kind of tough love.

-Sometimes, it’s because we have this image of buff guy walking around being loud, is never defeated and seems “tough” on the outside, as portrayed in silly movies.
+Sometimes, it’s because we have this image of a buff guy walking around being loud, is never defeated, and seems “tough” on the outside, as portrayed in silly movies.